pychess/pychess/README.md

 [![Documentation Status](https://readthedocs.org/projects/pychess/badge/?version=latest)](http://pychess.readthedocs.org/en/latest/?badge=latest)
 [![bountysource](https://api.bountysource.com/badge/team?team_id=62285)](https://salt.bountysource.com/checkout/amount?team=pychess)

-PyChess - a free chess client for Linux
+PyChess - a free chess client for Linux/Windows

 The mission of PyChess is to create a free, pleasant, pygtk chess game for the Linux desktop that does everything you require from an advanced chess client.